 Operations are considered as having a deficit financing as soon as the contributions pledged do not cover the expenditure incurred.
 As explained in note 2(c), in these consolidated financial statements, an analysis of expenditure is presented based on the function for which the expense is incurred.
 This expenditure analysis includes amounts relating to pension obligations calculated in accordance with IFRS.
 As explained in note 23(h), the primary responsibility for ensuring that the independent pension plans' assets are sufficient to meet pension obligations as they fall due, rests with the Pension Fund Board, without legal recourse to the IFRC as employer, to improve any underfunding situation.
-As IFRC had no further financial obligations to the independent pension plans' foundation at either 31 December 2016 or 31 December 2015 these amounts, included within Other Comprehensive Income, are temporary and disclosed separately.
+As IFRC had no further financial obligations to the independent pension plans' foundation at either 31 December 2017 or 31 December 2016 these amounts, included within Other Comprehensive Income, are temporary and disclosed separately.

-In 2016, a total of CHF 2,433k (2015: CHF 2,175k) was reimbursed to donors in respect of voluntary contributions received in previous years.
-These reimbursements have been recorded under other costs and allocations and not as a reduction of income.
+In 2017, CHF 1,917k was reimbursed to donors in respect of voluntary contributions received in previous years (2016: CHF 2,433k).
+These reimbursements were recorded under other costs and allocations and not as a reduction of income.